9 Sunscreens That Won’t Leave a White Cast on Dark Skin TonesJuly 21, 2020

 The Best Sunscreens for Dark Skin Tones

-Introducing the official sunscreen made by women of color, for women of color.
+This sunscreen is made by women of color, for women of color.
 Black Girl Sunscreen is an all-natural, vegan and cruelty-free sunscreen option for those with melanated skin.
 It’s a moisturizing lotion perfect for everyday use and dries completely clear.

-Why settle for a sunscreen that feels thick and heavy on your skin when you can opt for an ultra-light, non-whitening texture that absorbs quickly?
+Why settle for a sunscreen that feels thick and heavy on your skin when you can opt for an ultra-light texture that absorbs quickly?
 In addition to its revolutionary weightless texture, you’ll love how this sunscreen dries to a matte, sheer finish.